BattlesnakeOfficial/starter-snake-python/README.md

 ### Updating Your Battlesnake

-After making changes to your Battlesnake, you can stop and restart your Repl to have the change take effect.
+After making changes to your Battlesnake, you can stop and restart your Repl to have the change take effect (or in many cases your Repl will restart automatically).

 Once the Repl has restarted, you can [create a new game](https://play.battlesnake.com/account/games/create/) with your Battlesnake to watch your latest changes in action.